Two infants engaging in play with a dinosaur toy on the floor.

 I’ve never heard of IPD.
 Should I be concerned?

 Although you may not have heard of IPD, it can be potentially serious.
-The bacteria that cause IPD can spread through cough or direct contact when they are on toys or objects.
+The bacteria that cause IPD can spread through cough or direct contact when they are on toys or other objects.
 In serious cases, IPD can include meningitis, which may lead to brain damage or even death.

 How does IPD spread?